INTER-Mediator/inter-mediator-plugin-fileupload/README.md

-# inter-mediator-plugin-codemirror
+# inter-mediator-plugin-fileupload
-INTER-Mediator plug-in to use the codemirror.
+INTER-Mediator plug-in to use the file uploading.